My December 7, 2015 post was on

 SF: Did/do you have role models or people/organizations that continue to encourage and support your photography?

-I shoot the girls in Babes Brigade because I skate with them every day and it’s a really fun thing to do.
+Babes Brigade because I skate with them every day and it’s a really fun thing to do.
 I really like how those groups I referenced before are having so much fun in their photos and in their videos.

 It’s not always about getting the clip or the shot, it’s about having fun.
 You can see that in their social media presence and that inspires me to get out and skate, the photos are just what comes after.